QuantumKya/molecool/devlog/DEVLOG_8.md

 And that's the tricky part.
 How do you know when to stop it?
 Well, just stop recursing whenever every neighbor of every probed atom is already accounted for!

 ## Implementation
-Here's my function for this!
+Here's my function for all this!
 ```js
 findAllConnected(atomId) {
     const allConnected = [atomId];